openstack-archive/gluon/doc/source/devref/high_level_design.rst

 up the information from etcd.
 This port (base-port information) is stored in the Proton database itself.
 By storing the base-port information inside the Proton the user is free to “describe” a port however they want.
-The base-ports can be viewed using the :command:`baseport-list` command.
+The base-ports can be viewed using the :command:`port-list` command.
 As previously mentioned, when a bind action happens Gluon uses the net_l3vpn driver to bind a baseport to a VM.
 Currently the base-port model was built modeling what Neutron requires to ensure compatibility.
 For different